moove-it/mobile-coding-challenge/README.md

    <img src="./assets/reviews.png">

+### 4. Offline mode
+The app should be usable offline.
+Whenever there's no internet, the app should show the latest data that was recieved.
+Nevertheless, data should have an expiration date.
+If the latest data was fetched more than a day ago, it shouldn't be used and no data should be shown.
+This expiration date should be easily changeable, in order to be able to test it/update it.

 ## Deliverables

 As with any project, the client expects the following deliverables:
 - The project's codebase delivered somehow (you pick).
 - Anything else you consider is important for understanding the application.

 ## FAQ

 - Do I need to add tests?
   - Tests should be added.
 Test what you consider important in a mobile application.
 - Do I need to follow the designs?